nigyta/dfast_qc/README.md

 As of ver.
 0.5.0, DFAST_QC can calculate ANI against GTDB representative genomes, thereby enabling species-level identification in the GTDB Taxonomy.
 Thie employs the same 2-step search as Taxonomy check

 - ShigaPass
-When the taxonomy check identifies the query genome as *Escherichia*/*Shigella* (with an "indistinguishable" status), DFAST_QC automatically runs [ShigaPass](https://github.com/imanyass/ShigaPass) to predict the *Shigella* serotype.
+When the taxonomy check identifies the query genome as *Escherichia coli*/*Shigella* (with an "indistinguishable" status), DFAST_QC automatically runs [ShigaPass](https://github.com/imanyass/ShigaPass) to predict the *Shigella* serotype.
 ShigaPass can be disabled with `--disable_shigapass`.

 ---